MrDiggles2/mux/README.md

 Allows configuration of installation, runtime, and clean up of individual processes.
 Built in menu allows tailing, restarting, and rebuilding of processes within a single terminal session.

-Particularly useful for monorepo setups where
+Particularly useful for monorepo setups where you have to run frontend, backend, and infrastructure locally.

 ## Getting started